Budapest: Public transportation

 Public transit in Budapest is provided by the Centre for Budapest Transport (BKK, Budapesti Közlekedési Központ), one of the largest transportation authorities in Europe.
 BKK operates 4 metro lines (including the historic Line 1, the oldest underground railway in continental Europe), 5 suburban railway lines, 33 tram lines, 15 trolleybus lines, 264 bus lines (including 40 night routes), 4 boat services, and BuBi, a smart bicycle sharing network.
 On an average weekday, BKK lines transports 3.9 million riders; in 2011, it handled a total of 1.4 billion passengers.
 In 2014, the 65% of the passenger traffic in Budapest was by public transport and 35% by car.
 The aim is 80%–20% by 2030 in accordance with the strategy of BKK.

 People aged 65 and over and under 14 travel free.

-The development of complex intelligent transportation system in the city is advancing; the application of smart traffic lights is widespread, they are GPS and computer controlled and give priority to the GPS connected public transport vehicles automatically, as well as the traffic is measured and analyzed on the roads and car drivers informed about the expected travel time and traffic by intelligent displays (EasyWay project).
-Public transport users are immediately notified of any changes in public transport online, on smartphones and on PIDS displays, as well car drivers can keep track of changes in traffic and road management in real-time online and on smartphones through the BKK Info.
-As well all vehicles can be followed online and on smartphones in real-time throughout the city with the Futár PIDS system, while the continuous introducing of integrated e-ticket system will help the measurement of passenger numbers on each line and the intelligent control of service frequency.
+The development of an intelligent transportation system in the city is progressing, including the application of smart traffic lights that are GPS and computer controlled.
+Computers give priority to the GPS connected public transport vehicles automatically, and the traffic is measured and analyzed on the roads.
+Drivers are also informed about the expected travel time and traffic by intelligent displays (EasyWay project).
+Public transport users are immediately notified of any changes in public transport online, on smartphones and on PIDS displays.
+Users can keep track of changes in traffic and road management in real-time online and via smartphones through the BKK Info, and with the Futár PIDS system, while the continuous introducing of integrated e-ticket system is anticipated to help the measurement of passenger numbers on each line and the intelligent control of service frequency.

 The development of Futár, the citywide real-time passenger information system and real-time route planner is finished already and now all of the public transport vehicle is connected via satellite system.
 The real-time information of trams, buses and trolleybuses are available for both the operators in the control room and for all the passengers in all stops on smartphone and on city street displays.
-The implementation of latest generation automated fare collection and e-ticket system with NFC compatibility and reusable contactless smart cards for making electronic payments in online and offline systems in Budapest is started in 2014, the project is implemented and operated by the operator of Hong Kong Octopus card jointly with one of the leading European companies of e-ticket and automated fare collection, Scheidt & Bachmann.
+The implementation of latest generation automated fare collection and e-ticket system with NFC compatibility and reusable contactless smart cards for making electronic payments in online and offline systems in Budapest was started in 2014, the project is implemented and operated by the operator of Hong Kong Octopus card jointly with one of the leading European companies of e-ticket and automated fare collection, Scheidt & Bachmann.
 The deployment of 300 new digital contactless ticket vending machine will be finished by the end of 2014 in harmonization with the e-ticket system.
 In 2022, Futár was rebranded as BudapestGo.